 What I Liked…Continued

-This film is filled with a lot of great things, but its greatest strength may be its exploration of very deep themes that are constantly resonant throughout the film.
+This film is filled with a lot of great things.
+However, its greatest strength is its exploration of very deep themes that are very resonant.
 The idea of silence as part of one’s faith plays out to perfection through the careful direction of Martin Scorsese (who should also get an award nomination).
 Not only does the film have quite possibly the most powerful message of any movie of 2016, but it takes a controversial topic and does not ever become preachy or tell the audience what to believe.

 There is much to appreciate from a film that allows you to understand the viewpoint of each side of the conflict.
 Not only is Silence a lesson of the power of belief, but it is a powerful exploration into human nature.
 This may be Scorsese’s most mature film to date.